tier4/AWSIM/docs/Components/Environment/PointCloudMapper/index.md

 ### Setup Vehicle Sensors [RGL]

 1. Create an empty GameObject
-2. Attach script `LidarSensor.cs` to previously created embpty GameObject
+2. Attach `LidarSensor.cs` script to previously created empty GameObject
     1. Configure lidar pattern, e.g. by selecting one of the available presets
-4. Attach script `RGLMappingAdapter.cs` to previously created embpty GameObject
+4. Attach script `RGLMappingAdapter.cs` to previously created empty GameObject
     1. Configure mapping adapter - e.g. set leaf size for filtering.

 ### Setup PointCloudMapper

-In your scene, create empty GameObject and attach `PointCloudMapper` component to it.
-To properly configure the component please, set the following parameters from Inspector:
+In your scene, create an empty GameObject and attach the `Point Cloud Mapper` component to it.
+To properly configure the component, please, set the following parameters from the inspector:

 - `Osm Container`: the OSM file you imported in step above.
 - `World Origin`: MGRS position of the origin of the scene ***Note:in ROS coordinate system, not Unity.***